-Provides Daisy-chain connection function to supply data and power from PoE or 48VDC inputs to another PoE Line.
-PoE Line1 and PoE Line2 provide the ability to use the input power from the PoE or 48VDC inputs and supply the remaining power to the other PoE Line.
-Therefore, when connecting to an external network switch, a network switch with a standard PoE specification must be used.
+Provides Daisy-chain connection function.
+This device provides the ability to use the input power from the PoE or 48VDC inputs and supply the remaining power to the other PoE Line.
+Do not use the network switch to connect to the Daisy-chain PoE Lines.